How to Calibrate an Infrared Thermometer

 Emissivity is the ratio of radiation emitted by a surface compared to a perfect blackbody.
 Low-emissivity surfaces (polished metals, ~0.1-0.3) emit less radiation and appear cooler to an IR thermometer.
 The emissivity setting must match the target material, or significant measurement errors will result.

-Track Infrared Thermometer Calibrations Automatically
+Generate Infrared Thermometer Calibration Certificates Automatically